 The Faculty of Engineering builds on the strengths of our students.
 High-quality programs, outstanding faculty, and worldclass facilities means that we are able to attract exceptional students who realize their full potential by participating in creative and engaging activities in- and outside the classroom.
 Students in our research-learning environment have the ability to participate in leading-edge, extra-curricular research, with funding available from Faculty, University, and national research award programs.
 The Faculty of Engineering is home to an incredibly active student body, which provides opportunities to participate in student governance and intercollegiate design projects that compete on both national and international levels.
-The Faculty has one of Canada's largest Engineering Co-op programs with approximately 1,400 participants.
+The Faculty has one of Canada's largest Engineering Co-op programs with approximately 1,500 participants.
 Students in Co-op get real world engineering experience through paid work placements.
 Some recent student awards and accomplishments include:

-- Students in the Faculty of Engineering receive over \$1.5 million in scholarships annually - CD Howe Foundation Awards for the top first-year male and female engineering students in Canada. - Canadian Engineering Memorial Foundation Scholarship Awards - Governor General Silver and Gold Medals - Actua Award for Leadership and Innovation and the ASTech Foundation Award for Excellence in Science and Technology Public Awareness have been awarded to our Discover E Engineering and Science Camp program - 42 students in the Faculty of Engineering are varsity level athletes
+- Undergraduate students in the Faculty receive over \$1.5 million in scholarships annually (including the CD Howe Foundation Awards for the top first-year male and female engineering students in Canada and Canadian Engineering Memorial Foundation Scholarship Awards). - Graduate students in the Faculty receive over \$6 million in scholarships annually - Our Discover E Engineering and Science Camp program has won the Google RISE Award, the Actua Award for Leadership and Innovation and the ASTech Foundation Award for Science & Technology Public Awareness - 35 students in the Faculty of Engineering are varsity level athletes

-The Professors 81
+81 The Professors